Europe's premier surgical journal

 - Remember we now publish Spanish translations of all abstracts; they can be found in the translation section at the end of each issue.

-- If you subscribe to BJS you can also download this issue on the BJS app for iPad, iPhone and iPod Touch (instructions for syncing your iPad are available here).
+- If you subscribe to BJS you can access content on the BJS app for iPad, iPhone and iPod Touch (instructions for syncing are available here).

 Tourniquet modification of the associating liver partition and portal ligation for staged hepatectomy procedure.
 R. Robles, P. Parrilla, A. López-Conesa, R. Brusadin, J. de la Peña, M. Fuster, J. A. García-López and E. Hernández.
 Br J Surg 2014; 101: 1129-1134

 Currently, one of the most hotly debated topics in hepatopancreatobiliary surgery is the ALPPS (Associating Liver Partition and Portal vein ligation for Staged hepatectomy) procedure for treating primary and secondary liver tumours.
 In this two-staged procedure, the portal vein to the side of the liver (usually the right side) that has to be removed is ligated and the liver is transected in the first stage of the procedure.
 The part of the liver to be removed is left in situ, perfused only via the hepatic artery.
 The intact biliary tree and hepatic veins warrant adequate biliary and venous drainage.
 In the second stage, usually conducted about 1 week later, the de-portalized, tumour-containing liver part is removed.